 For information on county licenses or to apply online, please click here.
 License processing by mail can take up to 10 weeks.
 For prompt processing, you can apply in person at any Baltimore County Full Service Library.

-Unlimited use, from sunrise to 15 minutes before sunset, of Paw Point facilities at Lake Roland for two licensed & vaccinated dogs.
+- Unlimited use, from sunrise to 15 minutes before sunset, of Paw Point facilities at Lake Roland for two licensed & vaccinated dogs.
+Ground conditions within the dog park may vary throughout the year based on seasonal and weather conditions.

 How to Join: